scie-nz/aorist/README.md

 in the model.
 This is why we could have a constraint at the model-level that depends on the DataSetup-level "no PII" constraint.

+## Constraint DAG generation

+Both constraints and concept operate at a very abstract level.
+They are basic semantic building blocks of how we understand the things we care about in our data streams.
+But our YAML file will define ``instances'' of concepts, i.e., Aorist **objects**. `StaticDataTable` is a concept, but we may have 200 static data tables, on which we would like to impose the same constraints.
+For instance, we would like all these tables to be audited, etc.[1]

+Looking back at the concept hierarchy mentioned above, we turn the constraint DAG into the prototype of an ETL pipeline by "walking" both the concept (black) and constraint (red) part of the DAG.

+[1] (NOTE: in the future we will support filters on constraints, but for now assume that all constraints must hold for all instances).

 ## Programs

 Constraints are satisfiable in two stages: